winitzki/scall/tutorial/programming_dhall.md

 ###### Statement 2

-The functions `fix F functorF: F C → C` and `unfix F functorF : C → F C` defined in the chapter "Working with Church-encoded data" are inverses of each other.
+The functions `fix F functorF : F C → C` and `unfix F functorF : C → F C` defined in the chapter "Working with Church-encoded data" are inverses of each other.

 ####### Proof